kubeckaj/JKCS.py-Manual/docs/source/JKCSSetupAndInstallation.rst

    PATH_XTB="[-XTB-folder-path-]"            #e.g.: "/user/kubeckaj/XTB6.4"

-If you want to use the XTB program by yourself, either use the full path directory to the excecutables or put the following lines to your ``~/.bashrc`` file:
+If you want to use the XTB program by yourself, either use the full path directory to the executables or put the following lines to your ``~/.bashrc`` file:

 .. code:: bash